explore-it-org/robby-app/README.md

 $ emulator -list-avds
 Nexus_6_API_25
 $ emulator @Nexus_6_API_25
-$ react-native run-android
+$ yarn react-native run-android
 ...
-$ react-native log-android
+$ yarn react-native log-android
 ```

 ## Run App on iOS

 Only works on MacOs.

 Do not run app with react native cli!